 So, you’ve decided what tasks are right for your child, and you’ve invested in some child-sized tools.
 The third – and most important step – is to work together.
 You can view chores in two ways: as annoying obligations that must be gotten out of the way as quickly as possible, or as valuable opportunities to spend quality time with your child, help him develop life-long skills, and observe his progress.
 Just like reading together gives your child a positive feeling towards books, doing chores together helps him see housework as a happy and enjoyable part of his day.
 Pick a chore that doesn’t have to be done quickly and a time of day when you’re both rested and focused.
 Present the activity as you would any other Montessori material, and remember that, especially for very young children, the process is more interesting and satisfying than the end goal.
 Acknowledge their progress and appreciate their contributions in the same way you would like to be recognized for your work.

-My Montessori Parenting Program gives you the skills and confidence to develop household routines that will set up your child for a lifetime of success.
-Discover how my courses can support your whole family!
-Contact me using the “Looking for more?” tab below.
+The Parenting School gives you the skills and confidence to develop household routines that will set up your child for a lifetime of success.
+Discover how The Parenting School can support your whole family!
+Click here to learn more.

 Cooking utensils that are perfect for little hands help young children to feel successful in the kitchen.
 These items can be found in specialty cooking stores or in Montessori catalogues.
 They can be stored in a low drawer, so your child has easy access to them.